Morgan Stanley nears full ownership of China ventures with stake buys - News Break

 The Wall Street bank will now own 85% of the funds business.

-"These are important steps forward for Morgan Stanley as we look to build a leading, fully integrated financial services firm in China," Morgan Stanley said in a statement.

-"China continues to be an important strategic priority for Morgan Stanley and we are encouraged by the accelerated pace of opening up of China’s financial markets."

-Goldman Sachs (GS.N) signed a pact in December to buy out its securities joint venture partner, taking it to the forefront of the list of foreign banks that want to own those types of businesses.
+Goldman Sachs signed a pact in December to buy out its securities joint venture partner, taking it to the forefront of the list of foreign banks who want to own those types of businesses.
 The deal is still awaiting regulatory signoff.